osohq/oso/docs/content/ruby/guides/roles/getting-started.md

 The rule head has 4 parameters:

-- `_type` is the JavaScript class the resource definition is associated with.
+- `_type` is the Ruby class the resource definition is associated with.
+  **NOTE**: you must have registered this class with `OSO.register_class` before loading your policy file.
 - `"org"` is the identifier for this resource type (this can be any string you choose).
 - `actions` is a list enumerating all the actions that may be performed on the resource.
 - `roles` is a dictionary defining all the roles for this resource.

 In our rule body, we first define the list of available actions for this
 resource: